Update: This article was the #1 viewed article on BA Times and the #3 viewed article on Project Times for 2015.

 To the extent that these new learning channels provide “just-in-time training,” they will reinforce the notion among some BAs and PMs that certifications and professional designations like PMP and CBAP are not an indication of competency and therefore not worth having.At the same time, however, many PMs, BAs, and their organizations around the globe recognize that these credentials show knowledge gained and are an example of the initiative and hard work needed to get certified.
 We have seen large numbers of BAs eagerly awaiting the release of IIBA’s BABOK v.3, and many others are racing to be certified under the current release before the exam changes.

 In the PM space, we have seen a rise in the number of PMs interested in business analysis.
-PMI’s PBA as well as their ACP certifications are generating lots of interest that we think will continue to grow.
+The PMI Professional in Business Analysis (PMI-PBA)® certification and the PMI Agile Certified Practitioner (PMI-ACP)® certification are generating lots of interest that we think will continue to grow.
 Finally, there seems to be no slowing of interest in Agile certifications such as the CSM.

 7. Team-based Agile training.